bamless/jstar/docs/docs/functions.md

 </pre>

 ## Unpacking call
-Just like with variables, sometimes we wish to extract the elements of a tuple or a list and pass them as individual arguments to a function call.
+Just like with variables, sometimes we wish to extract the elements of a sequence and pass them as individual arguments to a function call.
 This can be achieved by prefixing an argument with an *ellipsis* (`...`):
 <pre class='runnable-snippet'>
 fun foo(a, b, c)
     print(a, b, c)